chrishuber/bay-area-wild-mushrooms/README.md

 <p><b>Evaluation</b><br/>
 <p>
 My scores started out very low but gradually improved as I added new data and engineered features.
-I also soon realized that the goal I was trying to accomplish was extremely ambitious &mdash; over 30 different classes for about 2400 observations &mdash; and that the data I had was most likely inadequate for the task at hand.
-The observations I was using as data were not conducted in a scientific manner and as such would not benefit from things like time series analysis which is often useful in evaluating biological phenomena (because of gestation periods, etc.) However, I did notice my scores improving as I was able to add data which led me to believe that with substrate analysis for specific regions and more accurate reporting of other host vegetation I would be to make far more accurate predictions.
+I also soon realized that the goal I was trying to accomplish was extremely ambitious &mdash; 32 different classes for about 2400 observations &mdash; and that the data I had was most likely inadequate for the task at hand.
+The observations I was using as data were not conducted in a scientific manner and as such would not benefit from things like time series analysis which is often useful in evaluating biological phenomena (because of gestation periods, etc.) However, I did notice my scores improving as I was able to add data which led me to believe that with substrate analysis for specific regions and more accurate reporting of other host vegetation I would be to make more accurate predictions.
 </p>
 <p>
 Another reality is that mushroom growth, being a biological subject of analysis, is a messy thing to evaluate.
 There is very significant overlap in species growth and forest compositions are almost always mixed and changing (e.g. fir encroachment into coastal oak forests.)
 Mushroom identification also relies in large part on factors like stem length, coloration, etc. that were not in a useable format in the data i sourced.
 I realized at this point that the scope of this project was far greater than the allocated two to three week period but that with more time, data, and research could prove to be a very valuable tool.